-We’re more than halfway through 2017.
-Perhaps you were full of good intentions to grow your nest egg way back in January, but things haven’t quite lived up to your hopes as the year has unfolded.
+We’re more than halfway through 2019.
+Perhaps you were full of good intentions to grow your nest egg back in January, but things haven’t quite lived up to your hopes as the year has unfolded.

-Fortunately, there is still time to turn things around.
-With a little more than five months left in 2017, you can still get your finances on a better pathway before 2018 dawns.
+Fortunately, there is still time to turn things around and get your finances on a better pathway before 2020 dawns.

-To turbocharge your finances in the last half of 2017, consider doing the following:
+To turbocharge your finances in the last half of 2019, consider the following tips.

 1. Compare interest rates on savings accounts